Functional food & drinks are food and beverages with special ingredients that are associated with digestion, concentration or relaxation.

 "Patent Watch: eating for eye health - Patent activity has increased in functional food and drink to improve eye health, due mainly to the rising prevalence of eye disorders", Mintel, Neha Srivastava, January 2020

 Functional beverages are a new generation of drinks for health: they have a specific effect on certain body functions through particular ingredients.
-The addition of certain ingredients in functional drinks is said to support a good sleep, improve concentration and attention, and reduce stress and anxiety.
-As science discovers more and more connections between digestion and mental health as well as the immune system, functional drinks that promote digestion, for example by adding fiber, are also conquering the market.
+The addition of certain ingredients in functional drinks is associated with sleep, concentration, relaxation etc. Functional drinks with added vitamins, minerals and fibers are on the rise.